-This is the skeleton framework for development across this year and we'll be looking to run some one-off events in relation to key campaigns being run by our Officers.
-If you have any suggestions for other workshops that may be beneficial to you, we would love to hear from you.
+If you have any suggestions for other workshops that may be beneficial to you, we'd love to hear from you.

 RECOGNITION

 We know you do great things and now, you're going to get rewarded for it!

 We know you do great stuff as a rep and we want to make sure we shout about it!
 Every month we will be publishing the Academic Rep Newsletter on the rep hub, where we'll highlight the amazing stuff you've told us through You're Impact that you're doing!
 We also collate these to write termly Rep Impact Updates so the whole student body can see how amazing you are.